 living room (in progress)

-This room got mostly furniture and paint (other than the new floors).
+This room has been updated in stages.
+Stage 1: mostly furniture and paint (other than the new floors).
 We also gave the fireplace a facelift, made these mantels, and added these diy wood curtain rods.
-We actually have plans in the works to build bookcases (which requires a new fireplace)… Hopefully we can get that done soon.
+In fall of 2016, we completed stage 2: a new fireplace and bookcases.
 The entire downstairs is painted Agreeable Gray by Sherwin Williams.

 dining room before